Last Updated on January 18, 2025

 Religious and Cultural Significance

-The entire length of Ganges is worshipped by Hindu for being a holy and sacred source of life.
-Hindu devotees take holy dips in the water of Ganga, pay homage to their bygone ancestors, and offer flowers and Diyas to the holy river.
-People take the holy water in jars back home and one of the most defining features of this water or Ganga jal is that, it never goes bad.
-An important Hindu pilgrimage called Kanwar Yatra requires Kawariyas or the people carrying the Kawar, to take the empty jars and make their way up to get Ganga Jal from Haridwar, Rishikesh or even till the source of Ganga at Gaumukh.
-This goes on to show the religious importance of the river in the lives of the people living alongside it.
-The significance also lies in the fact that it is believed that the river is sent from the heavenly realm to the earthly realm via the matted hair of lord Shiva after king Bhagirathi has performed deep penance to please goddess ganga.
-Making it even more important.
+The entire length of the Ganges is worshipped by Hindus for being a holy and sacred source of life.
+Hindu devotees take holy dips in the waters of the Ganga, pay homage to their ancestors, and offer flowers and diyas to the holy river.
+People take the holy water in jars back home, and one of the most defining features of this water, or Ganga Jal, is that it never goes bad.
+An important Hindu pilgrimage called the Kanwar Yatra requires Kawariyas (the people carrying the Kawar) to take the empty jars and make their way to get Ganga Jal from Haridwar, Rishikesh, or even up to the source of Ganga at Gaumukh.

 Kumbh Mela